Chilton Medical Center and Overlook Medical Center are radiation oncology accredited facilities according to the American College of Radiology.

 Expert Radiation Oncology Team

-Every patient’s treatment plan is reviewed by our multidisciplinary team of board-certified radiation oncologists, medical physicists, radiation therapists, oncology-certified nurses, oncology-certified nutritionists, licensed oncology social workers, and speech and swallowing therapists.
+Every patient’s treatment plan is reviewed by our multidisciplinary team of medical physicists, radiation therapists, oncology-certified nurses, oncology-certified nutritionists, licensed oncology social workers, speech and swallowing therapists, and experts who are board-certified in radiation oncology.

 Chilton Medical Center